McKathlin/battleship/README.md

 by using the `R` key.
 In horizontal mode, the cell clicked on the ship board becomes the ship's farthest left cell.
 In vertical mode, the clicked cell becomes the ship's top cell.

-The three buttons appear above the ship board have the following functions:
+The three buttons above the ship board have the following functions:
 * **Randomize**: Place all ships randomly.
 * **Clear**: Remove all ships and start over again.
 * **Done**: Move to the attack phase.
 This only works if all ships are placed.